‘F9’ puts charge back into movie theaters with $70M opening

-LOS ANGELES (AP) — In the biggest sign yet that life is left in movie theaters, “F9″ sped to a box office take of $70 million in its first weekend, the biggest pandemic-era opening for a film, according to studio estimates Sunday.
+LOS ANGELES (AP) — In the strongest sign yet that life is left in movie theaters, “F9″ sped to a box office take of $70 million in its first weekend, the biggest opening for a film since the pandemic began, according to studio estimates Sunday.

-The ninth installment in the “Fast & Furious” franchise opened only in theaters, eschewing the hybrid streaming releases of several of the year’s films, and had the widest release of any movie since the start of the coronavirus crisis.
+The ninth installment in the “Fast & Furious” franchise, starring franchise regulars Vin Diesel and Michelle Rodriguez, opened only in theaters and had the widest release of any movie since the start of the coronavirus crisis.

+“We couldn’t be more gratified to see that the audience embraced the ‘Fast’ family and came out to see ‘F9’ in tremendous numbers,” said Jim Orr, head of distribution for Universal.
+“The debut this weekend has really ignited the domestic box office and set it on a tremendous path for the rest of the year.”

-This weekend, “A Quiet Place Part II” came in a very distant second with $6.2 million.
+“A Quiet Place Part II” came in a very distant second with $6.2 million.
 But it has now earned $136.4 million since its release.
 “The Hitman’s Wife’s Bodyguard” brought in $4.88 million in the third spot.

+“ F9,” whose release was delayed several times, looks to have landed on just the right weekend to open in North America.
+It seemed to be a fitting film for the industry moment, with young audiences eager to be in theaters for a movie that emphasizes a loud, action-packed, immersive experience.

+“It’s the perfect intersection of growing consumer confidence and vaccinations in North America, with movies that have already been released creating momentum,” said Paul Dergarabedian, senior media analyst for Comscore.
+“I don’t think you could have imagined a better scenario for the industry, with a few speed bumps in there.
+With ‘Furious 9’ being really the first summer blockbuster in two years.”

 Estimated ticket sales for Friday through Sunday at U.S. and Canadian theaters, according to Comscore.
 Where available, the latest international numbers for Friday through Sunday are also included.